ON THE SHOULDERS OF GIANTS. The Modern Prehistory of Costantino Nivola

 November 30, 2024 – March 23, 2025

 The Mont’e Prama Foundation and the Nivola Foundation are excited to announce the first exhibition dedicated to exploring the connection between Costantino Nivola’s art and the Prehistory of Sardinia.
-This engaging exhibition showcases a comparison between masterpieces of Eneolithic and Nuragic sculpture and architecture, alongside significant works by Nivola.
+This engaging exhibition showcases a comparison between masterpieces of Neolithic and Nuragic sculpture and architecture, alongside significant works by Nivola.
 For the first time, it reconstructs the relationship between Nivola and Prehistory, presenting the artist’s sculptures alongside the sources that inspired him, made possible through a series of important loans from both public and private collections, Italian and international.

 Anthony Muroni, president of the Mont’e Prama Foundation, states: “This project opens a new path for what concerns the relationships of collaboration and synergy between museum institutions, putting history and the contemporary into dialogue, favouring an integrated reading that is fresh, plural and evocative.
 We have included this program among the fundamental ones for the current three-year period, willingly dedicating the entire on-site exhibition’s efforts to this collaboration so intense and full of meaning which, by placing Cabras and Orani in close connection during the period in which both exhibitions will remain open, ideally connects all of Sardinia and its visitors.”